Dilkusha, Dhaka

-Nawab's Dilkusha Garden, Dhaka (1904) by Fritz Kapp.
+Nawab's Dilkusha Garden House, Dhaka (1904) by Fritz Kapp.

 Dilkusha is the commercial centre of Dhaka, the capital of Bangladesh.
 It is a part of the larger Motijheel area in the city.
 Historically, the Nawabs of Dhaka used to have a garden palace here in the 19th and early 20th century.
 Dilkusha was the name of that palace.
+The Dilkusha garden house was built in 1866 by Nawab Khwaja Abdul Ghani.
+Nawab's Dilkusha Bhulbhulaiya Garden Tower was also located in Dilkusha area.

 The area also has a sports club called Dilkusha SC, which is mainly known for its football team.